About EMDR Therapy

 What to expect during EMDR therapy with me.

 EMDR is very different to traditional talk therapy.
 It’s much more interactive and focused.
 EMDR’s all about resolving the root causes of what bothers us in the present.
-And when we do that, present symptoms tend to disappear.
+And when we do that, present symptoms tend to reduce.

 Therapy involves getting to know you, your experiences, what you want to focus on, and creating a plan tailored to your needs.